ENG7006/meta/research/GRA-proposal.md

 #### 10. Number of GRA Positions, Personnel Roles
 ##### List the number of GRA positions requested, along with other project participants, and describe role of all personnel in the project.
 I request only one GRA position.
 The GRA will be the only other personnel on the project.
-The GRA's role will consist in: assisting in the research of best practices in programming pedagogy from the arts, humanities, and computer science; collaborative design and authoring of reusable and extensible support code; collaborative design and authoring of testing software and aspects of a development environment for humanities coding; the development of parameters for student coding projects; the preparation of applications for external funding; and the co-authoring of articles in digital pedagogy and new media theory. i will serve as the project's principle investigator.
+The GRA's role will consist in: assisting in the research of best practices in programming pedagogy from the arts, humanities, and computer science; collaborative design and authoring of reusable and extensible support code; collaborative design and authoring of testing software and aspects of a development environment for humanities coding; the development of parameters for student coding projects; the preparation of applications for external funding; and the co-authoring of articles in digital pedagogy and new media theory.
+I will serve as the project's principle investigator.

 #### 11. Is this a match?
-##### .
-Are requested GRA’s a match for a new project to be submitted?
+##### Are requested GRA’s a match for a new project to be submitted?
 Identify agency and program.
 N/A—This is not a match for external funding.

 #### 12. Opportunities for Undergraduate Research